Spycner/vae_medmnist/README.md

 ### Features

 - **Variational Autoencoder Architecture**: Implements a VAE with customizable encoder and decoder components.
-- **Conditional VAEs and Disentanglement**: Supports experiments with conditional VAEs and disentanglement to explore different generative model capabilities. _(#NotImplemented)_
+- **Conditional VAEs**: Supports experiments with conditional VAEs to explore different generative model capabilities.
+- **Disentanglement**: Explores the capabilities of VAEs in disentangling latent representations of different modalities. _(#NotImplemented)_
 - **PyTorch Lightning Integration**: Leverages PyTorch Lightning for scalable and efficient model training and evaluation.
 - **Comprehensive Evaluation and Visualization**: Includes scripts for detailed evaluation metrics and generation of visual outputs to assess model performance.